annakelemen/annakelemen.github.io/posts/coffee-corner.md

 **Backflush**: insert the blind filter, let pressure build up, then immediately turn off.
 Wipe the brewing group with a cloth.

 *Weekly*
-1. **Descale filter group**: add 1 teaspoon of descaler into the blind filter.
+1. **Backflush filter group**: clean group seal with the brash, and the group filter with a cloth.
+Add descaler into the blind filter according to instructions.
 Backflush 3-4 times without removing the portafilter.
 Then remove portafilter and rinse with hot water from the machine.
 Clean the brewing group and portafilter with a damp cloth.
 Backflush with water only 3-4 times.
 Discard the first espresso brewed.
-2. **Descale filters**: place filters and portafilter in a descaling solution (3 teaspoons to 1 L of water) keeping the handle out of the liquid.
+2. **Backflush filters**: place filters and portafilter in a coffee-fat remover solution (concentration according to instruction) keeping the handle out of the liquid.
 Wait 15 minutes then remove parts and rinse with plenty of warm water.
 Discard the first espresso brewed.
 3. Clean the machine exterior with a microfiber cloth.
 4. Clean the tray with detergent.